 Dispute boards are permanent panels set up to accompany the performance of a contract.
-They also assist in avoiding or overcoming disagreements and disputes.
-As such, we provide a variety of tools and support for establishing and operating three types of dispute boards to minimise impact and enhance trust between parties.
+They assist in avoiding or overcoming disagreements and disputes.
+As such, ICC provides a variety of tools and support for establishing and operating three types of dispute boards to minimise impact and enhance trust between parties.

 A Dispute Board (“DB”) is a standing body composed of one or three DB Members.
 Typically set up upon the signature or commencement of performance of a mid- or long-term contract, they are used to help parties avoid or overcome any disagreements or disputes that arise during the implementation of the contract.
 Although commonly used in construction projects, DBs are also effective in other areas.
 These areas includes research and development; intellectual property; production sharing and shareholder agreements.

 The ICC Dispute Board Rules (“Rules”) consist of a comprehensive set of provisions for establishing and operating a DB.
 They cover such matters as the appointment of the dispute board member(s); the services they provide and the compensation they receive.

 DBs have three basic functions.
 They emphasise the importance of informal and formal approaches to disputes.
 The Rules explicitly provide that, upon perceiving a potential disagreement, the DB may identify the disagreement and encourage the parties to resolve it on their own without further involvement of the DB.
 If this is impossible or the disagreement is too entrenched, the DB can intervene with informal assistance to help the parties resolve the matter by agreement.
 Alternatively, the DB could also determine a dispute through a recommendation or a decision issued after a procedure of formal referral.
 Each of these functions is of equal importance in helping to reduce the risk and cost of disruption to the parties’ contract.